jeremiaheb/rvcstats/README.md

 # Reef Visual Census statistical package in R

 ## Description
-The rvcstats package is designed to compute summary statistics, such as: fish density, frequency of occurence, and length frequencies for Reef Visual Census data, which can then be output to csv files or turned into graphs.
+The rvcstats package is designed to compute summary statistics, such as: fish density, frequency of occurrence, and length frequencies for Reef Visual Census data, which can then be output to csv files or turned into graphs.

 ## Installation
 1. Download the compressed tar ball named "rvcstats_[version].tar.gz" from the root directory of this project